-- Renew the North Central CMA's Regional Community Engagement Plan by 2014 - Renew the Regional Landcare Support Plan by 2013 - Undertake a Region wide social benchmarking study to better understand the values and behaviours of the regional community in relation to the environment by 2015 - Continue to explore opportunities to work with local Indigenous groups, with particular focus on priority RCS catchment assets - Work with local Indigenous groups to more strongly align RCS with 'Whole of Country' plans - Ensure strong linkages between the RCS and Regional Growth Plans - Implement an expanded Environmental Literacy Program based around participatory education programs (e.g. Waterwatch) - The North Central CMA will work with relevant local governments to ensure better alignment of RCS objectives with local government planning. - The North Central CMA will also work with other partner organisations throughout the implementation of the RCS to ensure a collaborative and coordinated approach.
+- North Central CMA renew and implement the North Central CMA's Community Engagement Strategy by 2014. - North Central CMA renew and implement the Regional Landcare Support Plan by 2013. - North Central CMA in consultation with partners undertake a region-wide social benchmarking study to better understand the values and behaviours of the regional community in relation to the environment by 2015. - North Central CMA and partners continue to explore opportunities to work with local ATSI groups, with particular focus on priority RCS catchment assets. - North Central CMA and partners work with local ATSI groups to more strongly align RCS with 'Whole of Country' plans. - North Central CMA will implement an expanded Environmental Literacy Program based around participatory education programs (e.g. Waterwatch) by 2018. - The North Central CMA will work with relevant local governments to ensure better alignment of RCS objectives with local government planning. - The North Central CMA will also work with other partner organisations throughout the implementation of the RCS to ensure a collaborative and coordinated approach.

-3.10 Case studies
+3.10 Case Studies

-Barapa Barapa Crew work on country
+Barapa Barapa Crew work on Country

-Key link to RCS - Strong partnerships between the North Central CMA and the region's Traditional Owner Groups are realising opportunities for Aboriginals to work on country, improve the health of the natural environment and protect cultural heritage.
+Key link to RCS - Strong partnerships between the North Central CMA and the region's Traditional Owner Groups are realising opportunities for Aboriginals to work on Country, improve the health of the natural environment and protect cultural heritage.

-The Indigenous community has long sought the opportunity to work on country, particularly caring for their country and delivering NRM outcomes.
-The Kerang and Gunbower Ramsar enhancement projects have provided such opportunity.
-Coupled with study pathways and increasing employment outcomes, the Wetlands Enhancement Crew has provided role models for young Indigenous men and women, necessary for succession and intergenerational growth.
+The Aboriginal community has long sought the opportunity to work on Country, particularly caring for their Country and delivering NRM outcomes.
+The Kerang and Gunbower Ramsar Enhancement projects have provided such opportunity.
+Coupled with study pathways and increasing employment outcomes, the Wetlands Enhancement Crew has provided role models for young Aboriginal men and women, necessary for succession and intergenerational growth.

-A specific focus of both the Kerang and Gunbower Ramsar Enhancement projects has been the engagement with Traditional Owners (Barapa Barapa and Yorta Yorta peoples) in the planning and implementation of a broad range of project aspects, including the employment of an Indigenous works crew to deliver works on ground.
+A specific focus of both the Kerang and Gunbower Ramsar Enhancement projects has been the engagement with Traditional Owners (Barapa Barapa and Yorta Yorta peoples) in the planning and implementation of a broad range of project aspects, including the employment of an Aboriginal works crew to deliver works on-ground.

-The Wetlands Enhancement Crew is made up primarily of individuals with Barapa Barapa and Yorta Yorta descent and has played a major role in cultural heritage assessment, rabbit warren mapping and management, a broad range of weed management activities, fencing, pest animal baiting and importantly liaising with contractors and other NRM professionals to raise awareness of Indigenous cultural heritage including legislative obligations under the Aboriginal Heritage Act, 2006.
+Photos clockwise from top left: 25 Years of Landcare celebration, Native Grass Workshop at Salisbury West, Veronica Palmer and Ron Murray at Eddington, Cultural Heritage Assessment The Wetlands Enhancement Crew is made up primarily of individuals with Barapa Barapa and Yorta Yorta descent and has played a major role in cultural heritage assessment, rabbit warren mapping and management, a broad range of weed management activities, fencing, pest animal baiting and importantly liaising with contractors and other NRM professionals to raise awareness of Aboriginal cultural heritage including legislative obligations under the Aboriginal Heritage Act, 2006.

-The crew has been operating for over 2.5 years and throughout that period has involved the employment of seven Indigenous persons.
-Four of the crew members have now completed a Certificate III in Conservation and Land Management , and a range of other relevant training including, Agricultural Chemicals Users Permit (ACUP), Cultural Heritage training and chainsaw user certifications.
+The crew has been operating for over two and a half years and has involved the employment of seven Aboriginal persons.
+Four of the crew members have now completed a Certificate III in Conservation and Land Management, and a range of other relevant training including, Agricultural Chemicals Users Permit (ACUP), Cultural Heritage training and chainsaw user certifications.